 Q.23.
-Your school has been selected by the department of education to organize and host an inter school seminar on “Reproductive Health- Problems and Practices”.
+Your school has been selected by the Department of Education to organize and host an inter-school seminar on “Reproductive Health- Problems and Practices”.
 However, many parents are reluctant to permit their wards to attend it.
 Their argument is that the topic is “too embarrassing”.
-Put forth four arguments with appropriate reasons and explanations to justify the topic to be very essential and timely.
+Put forth four arguments with appropriate reasons and explanations to justify the topic to be essential and timely.

 A.23.
-The reproductive health includes physical, emotional, behavioural, and social well being of an individual.
+Reproductive health includes the physical, emotional, behavioural, and social well-being of an individual.
 It is very important to discuss the topics related to reproductive health with adolescents.

 Following are the arguments related to the essential topics:

-- The students should be educated about sexually transmitted diseases such as AIDS, and Gonorrhea, the reasons for their spread and its consequences.
+- The students should be educated about sexually transmitted diseases such as AIDS and Gonorrhea, the reasons for their spread and their consequences.

-- It is necessary to educate the students about the reproductive status to prevent unwanted pregnancies.
+- It is necessary to educate the students about their reproductive status to prevent unwanted pregnancies.